-Agnes Reynolds, CPA Tax Partner
+Abby Reynolds, CPA Tax Partner

 - 16. (LO 1) The U.S. Tax Court hears only tax cases and is the most popular forum for tax cases (generally viewed as an advantage).
-Some people suggest that the Tax Court has more expertise in tax matters.
+Overall, Tax Court judges have more tax expertise; many had careers in the Treasury Department or the IRS before being appointed to the Tax Court.
 A taxpayer does not have to pay the tax deficiency assessed by the IRS before trial, but a taxpayer may deposit a cash bond to stop the running of interest (also viewed as an advantage).
 Appeals from a Tax Court are to the appropriate U.S. Court of Appeals.
 A disadvantage is that the taxpayer may not obtain a jury trial in the U.S. Tax Court. - 17.
 (LO 1) See Exhibit 2.4, Exhibit 2.5, and Concept Summary 2.1. - a.
 There is no appeal by either the taxpayer or the IRS from a decision of the Small Cases Division of the U.S. Tax Court. - b.
 The first appeal would be to the Sixth Circuit Court of Appeals.
 Further appeal would be to the U.S. Supreme Court. - c.
 Same as part b. above. - d.
 The appeal would be to the Federal Circuit Court of Appeals and then to the U.S. Supreme Court. - 18.
 (LO 1) The term petitioner is a synonym for plaintiff, which refers to the party requesting action in a court. - 19.
 (LO 1) Both the Code and the Supreme Court indicate that the Federal appellate courts are bound by findings of facts unless they are clearly erroneous.
-Thus, the role of appellate courts is limited to a review of the record of trial compiled by the trial courts.
+As a result, the role of appellate courts is limited to a review of the record of trial compiled by the trial courts.
 Therefore, the appellate process usually involves a determination of whether the trial court applied the proper law in arriving at its decision.
 Rarely will an appellate court disturb a lower court's fact-finding determination.